Everything you need to know about ways to consume cannabis extracts like oil, shatter, budder, sap, and isolate.

 To dab your extract, you will first fill your water pipe until the downstem is cover with water.
 Next, load your dab onto your dab tool.
 Remember, you won’t need much.
 It is best to start small until you know how you will be affected.
 Then, using your torch, you’ll heat your nail or bucket until it just starts to glow red.
 Allow it to cool for a few seconds, then carefully dab your extract on the hot surface while inhaling from the dab rig’s mouthpiece.

 Although dabbing is usually done with high-THC marijuana extracts, more and more consumers are beginning to dab CBD extracts derived from hemp for their CBD content.
-You can find CBD extracts that you can dab in the Dixie Botanicals® store.

 Adding to Cannabis Flower